What is a Personal Budget?

 Anything you use it for must meet the child or young person's health, education and social care needs.

 Some people may use their personal budget to buy the same service; others may use it on different support or other services.
-If you have an EHC plan, your assessment coordinator will discuss this with you so that you can agree what is best.
+If you have an EHC plan, the SEND Officer will discuss this with you so that you can agree what is best.

 A family can decide how they want to use the personal budget: